92 Terms

 Ethnographic Research

 Ethnographic research immerses researchers in users' real environments to observe natural behaviors.
-Learn how this method uncovers deep insights that surveys miss.

 Eye Tracking

 Eye tracking records where users look when viewing an interface, providing objective attention data.
-Learn how to use eye tracking to optimize layouts and content.

 Feedback Loop

 A feedback loop is the cycle where user actions trigger system responses that shape future behavior.
-Learn how to design feedback loops that improve UX over time.

 Findability